loffa/in-songlist/README.md

 You can create and add new songs to the song list in two ways.
 Either manually or using the built-in commands.

 Use the command [`yarn script create`](#yarn-script-create-title) to add a new song.
-The command will create the file with the next valid id and the given title.
+The command will create the file with the next valid ID and the given title.
 After the file has been created, you can add the lyrics and other song information.

-When adding new songs manually make sure to use the id that is directly after the last existing song id and that you format the file correctly.
+When adding new songs manually make sure to use the ID that is directly after the last existing song ID and that you format the file correctly.

 ### Modifying